 Saturday morning we finished up errands and gave the car back to Pete and Debbie.
 They brought their drone again, and after we left the dock and raised our sails, Pete filmed us sailing off.
 We are so thrilled with the video!

-Our first stop we were aiming for was Rogue’s Roost, with a back up of Prospect.
+The first stop we were aiming for was Rogue’s Roost, with a back up of Prospect.
 I emailed our friend Jessica on Rogue, who we met last time we were in Halifax and who lives in Prospect.
 Turns out, they were headed that way too!
-We decided to anchor in Cub Basin instead of trying to make the very narrow passage into Rogue’s Roost, and Rogue joined us for the evening.
-Rogue’s crew consists of Jessica, her husband Craig, and their 4 month old lab mix puppy Miller.
+We anchored in Cub Basin instead of trying to make the very narrow passage into Rogue’s Roost, and Rogue joined us for the evening.
+Rogue’s crew consists of Jessica, her husband Craig, and their 4-month-old lab mix puppy Miller.
 We took our dinghy over and offered to give Miller a ride to shore for his potty break.
 In exchange, we got playtime in Rogue’s cockpit with Miller while chatting with Jessica and Craig.

 The next morning Sara and I kayaked around our lovely anchorage, finding blueberries and a fisher!

 The next morning we up anchored and headed to Lunenburg.
-We was a lovely sail, and we spent some time wing on wing.
-We saw harbour porpoises (very tiny cute little things!) and seals, and as we were approaching Lunenburg we passed Bluenose II going the opposite direction with sails out, although she was reefed and only doing 3 knots!
-We anchored just east of all the moorings, with easy access to the Zwicker & Co dinghy dock.
-Lunenburg is the second biggest city we’ve been to in Nova Scotia, with a population of around 2,300.
-We had important first plans – a tour of the Ironworks Distillery.
-We ended up being the only ones on the tour, and it was really interesting.
-They are a small batch distillery, and have won a plethora of awards for their products.
-The tour included the fermenting room, the aging room, the still, and a tasting.
-We were also given gifts of Ironworks shot glasses.
-Our tour guide was knowledgeable about the whole process and answered all of our questions.
+We had a lovely sail and spent some time wing on wing.
+Harbor porpoises (very tiny cute little things!) and seals were spotted, and as we were approaching Lunenburg we passed Bluenose II going the opposite direction with sails out, although she was reefed and only doing 3 knots!
+We anchored just east of all the moorings, with easy access to the Zwicker & Co dinghy dock for our last stop with Sara – and in all of Nova Scotia, it turns out – in the cute seaside coastal town of Lunenburg.